CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 - [x] Camera
     - [x] Antialiasing

+10.1-10.2
+Try to refactor camera
+- Failed. gltf seems to have a really ambiguous definition of camera.

+10.3
 - [ ] Denoising
     - [x] OpenImage Denoiser built
         - CPU only for now